zektorelchavo/DiscordInjections/README.md

 ## Important notice

 This is version 4 of Discord Injections.
-This software is now in Beta, breaking changes should not occur anymore, but no promises can be made.

 Please report any problems, bugs, suspicious behavior, etc to Github.
 Thank you very much!